 Jim is assisted by Rev Colin Chaplin and Rev Charles Aitchison.Colin trained as a non-stipendiary priest in the diocese of Edinburgh from 1974-1977, after ordination becoming part of a team ministry to the congregations of St. James the Less, Penicuik and St Mungo’s, West Linton until 1989.
 During an interregnum he had his first experience of regular ministry at St. Peters Peebles and St Andrews Innerleithen as Priest-in-Charge from 1989-1990.
 Having served other congregations both before and after his retirement, Colin returned to St Peter’s and St Andrew’s and has ministered here since 2000, apart from a break of a year as Priest-in-Charge of St Peter’s, Galashiels.
 Colin is married to Maureen and they have two children, four grandchildren and a great granddaughter.
 Colin finds his relaxation in gardening and wood turning, and has recently developed an interest in family history.

 Charles was baptised and brought up at St James the Less, Penicuik, where he was a chorister from the age of five.
 He trained as a teacher at Durham University, then spent many years working as a teacher and head teacher in County Durham.
 He later became Head of St James’ Primary School in Penicuik, where he stayed until his retirement in 1995.
 In 1989 Charles was licensed as a Lay Reader; in 1993 he was ordained Deacon and served at St Andrew’s Innerleithen.
 In 1998 Charles was ordained Priest, and now rejoices in having served both St Peter’s Peebles and St Andrew’s Innerleithen for so many years.
-Charles is married to Margaret: they are looking forward to celebrating their sapphire wedding anniversary in 2017.
+Charles was married to his late wife, Margaret, for nearly 45 years.
 They have three grown-up children and three grandchildren.

 Lay Worship Leaders